terresolide/formater-geotiff-serie-vjs/README.md

-# formater-geotiff-series-vjs
+# formater-geotiff-serie-vjs

-A component to display geotiff series with their thumbnail, Create temporal profile in a location
+A component to display geotiff serie using their thumbnail, Create temporal profile in a location

 ## Need
- * a json file like in example
+ * a json file like file joined in example
- * an api rest for profile
+ * an api rest to create profile